-Boston Cancer Support is a non-profit in Massachusetts that was created for all who have been touched by cancer-whether you’re a patient, friend, caregiver, or healthcare professional.
+Boston Cancer Support is a non-profit that was created for all who have been touched by cancer throughout the state of Massachusetts-whether you’re a patient, friend, caregiver, or healthcare professional.
 We function both online and within communities.
 The web presence provides information at the state, region, city and town level, such as financial aid opportunities, resources for clinical trials, free or subsidized lodging, support groups to fit various needs, and free transportation to treatments.
 Boston Cancer Support also runs two Collective Impact Programs:

 The CancerCollaborative™ provides professional development and networking opportunities, along with resources and tools to maintain partnerships.
 The conferences are designed for patient navigators, nurses, social workers, community health workers, and organizations that support cancer patients and their families.
 Continuing education credits are provided to nurses and social workers through our partnerships with the American Cancer Society, The Leukemia and Lymphoma Society, and the American Lung Association of the Northeast.

 Mission: “To equip patients, families, caregivers, and healthcare professionals throughout Massachusetts with local resources and collaborative communities that afford them the very best chance at optimal health outcomes.”

 Vision: “To streamline the lives of patients, families and healthcare professionals throughout Massachusetts by providing direct access to information, resources, education and peer support; facilitating innovative partnerships that encourage creative strategic collaboration in place of working in silos.” – BCS

 Featured Guests on Boston’s #1 Radio Station AMP 103.3